-Candidate Engineer;

-Candidate Engineering Technologist;

-Candidate Certificated Engineer; and

-Candidate Engineering Technician.
+Candidate Engineer; Candidate Engineering Technologist; Candidate Certificated Engineer; and Candidate Engineering Technician.

 Registration as a candidate is intended for persons who have completed their engineering education and are training toward registration.
-Registration as a candidate serves several purposes:
+Registration as a Candidate serves several purposes:

-- Signals the person's intent to seek registration; - Confirms that educational requirements have been met; - Provides access to mentoring, information and advice; - Provides an environment for planning and monitoring the candidate's training and experience; and - Clarifies the position of the as yet unregistered person with respect to performing identified engineering work.
+- Signals the person's intent to seek registration; - Confirms that educational requirements have been met; - Provides access to mentoring, information and advice; - Provides the opportunity to incorporate discipline specific requirements for registration in the training; - Provides an environment for planning and monitoring the candidate's training and experience; and - Clarifies the position of the as yet unregistered person with respect to performing identified engineering work.